 Type 4: Curly Hair, Tight

-Considered the driest according to the natural hair chart, kinky-coily hair falls under the Type 4 category in the natural hair chart.
+Considered the driest according to the natural hair chart, tightly coiled hair falls under the Type 4 category in the natural hair chart.
 It has a definitive Z-pattern to its corkscrews.
-This can vary in extremity from tightly coiled with a specific curl pattern (4A) to z-coiled but with no visible curl pattern (4B).
+This can vary in extremity from tightly coiled with a specific curl pattern (4A) to Z-coiled but with no visible curl pattern (4B).

 As expected, Type 4 hair is very fragile and breakage-prone.
 Treat this type with care!
-Gentle shampoos, co-washing, leave-in conditioners, nourishing daily moisturizing butters and super-hydrating, non-petrolatum hair oils are what to look out for.
+Gentle shampoos, co-washing, leave-in conditioners, nourishing daily moisturizing butter, and super-hydrating, non-petrolatum hair oils are what to look out for.

 - Dove Amplified Textures Moisture Lock Leave-In Conditioner